 In microfiche, 24:1 or 42:1 reduction will be preferred.
 Ultrafiche will be avoided for the foreseeable future.
 Negative polarity will be preferred over positive.
 Diazo will be preferred over silver halide, but silver halide will still be purchased if diazo is not available.
 Acquisition of micro-opaques will be minimized because of limited reading and copying equipment.

 Reasons for acquisitions in audio/video formats may include: nature of material uniquely suited to audio/video presentation; facilitating study by blind students; facilitating study by commuting students.
-We collect audiocassettes or audio compact disks (alone and in combination with print materials).
-Digital video discs (DVD's) will be collected in preferencce to videotapes, but we will still acquire half-inch VHS videocassettes if the titles are not available in DVD.
+We collect audio compact disks (alone and in combination with print materials) as well as Digital video discs (DVD's).

-We presently maintain access to five major on-line legal services: Westlaw, LexisNexis, HeinOnline, BNA-All, and LLMC-Digital.
-Although our relationship to LLMC- Digital differs from the others in being a membership in a library coooperative, all five of these services require continuing payment for continuing access, and thus provide us no ownership of resources (except for certain components of HeinOnline).
+We presently maintain access to five major online legal services: Westlaw, LexisNexis, HeinOnline, Fastcase, and LLMC-Digital.
+Although our relationship to LLMC- Digital differs from the others in being a membership in a library cooperative, all five of these services require continuing payment for continuing access, and thus provide us no ownership of resources (except for certain components of HeinOnline).

 HeinOnline and LLMC-Digital each provide unique coverage of major categories of material not covered by either Westlaw or LexisNexis.